 - iv.
-The courts will continue to operate with primarily virtual dockets for the month of July 2020.
-Staffing has been increased effective July 6, 2020 to nearly 100% to conduct all court business and to assist the judicial officers with their expanded virtual dockets. - v.
+The courts will continue to operate with primarily virtual dockets for the month of September 2020.
+Staffing has been increased to nearly 100% to conduct all court business and to assist the judicial officers with their expanded virtual dockets.
+It is anticipated that courts in the 17th JD will continue to operate with primarily virtual dockets through at least the remainder of 2020. - v.
 The dockets shall have staggered settings as coordinated by the Clerks of Court and the Court Executive, with the approval of the Chief Judge to ensure the best possible and safest customer service for both virtual proceedings and inperson proceedings. - vi.
 The court anticipates that some matters may still have to be rescheduled during this time period.
 The party is ultimately responsible for ensuring that a matter is rescheduled by contacting court staff.
 Unless the matter has been rescheduled by the court, the party shall appear via remote technology (the preferred option) or in-person as scheduled and permitted by this Order. - vii.
-The courts will continue to work on the expansion of operations between July 6, 2020 and July 31, 2020 in all areas of the trial courts and probation, including preparation for jury trials starting August 3, 2020.
+The courts will continue to refine safe operations between August 31, 2020 and October 2, 2020 in all areas of the trial courts and probation, including preparation for jury trials starting September 21, 2020.
 The district will do so in a way that complies with the applicable executive and public health orders and advisories, maximizes public safety, minimizes the foot traffic in the courthouses, while increasing the number of matters heard by the judicial officers. - viii.
-The court will accept electronic filings through CCE for all case types in the CCE system by mail or through the clerk's office for all case types. - ix.
-The courts have installed signage, sneeze guards, and barriers throughout the courthouse and these installations will continue until completed.
-The courts have placed hygiene and disinfecting supplies in the courtrooms and meeting rooms and this placement will continue until completed.
-The courts have marked some and will continue to mark all the floors and chairs for safe social distancing throughout the courthouses in both common areas and courtrooms until completed.

-x.
-Self-represented parties may file pleadings through email in: Adams County at 17temp@judicial.state.co.us and Broomfield at 17Broomfieldconsent@judicial.state.co.us b) Rules concerning the public:
+The courts will accept electronic filings through CCE for all case types in the CCE system by mail or through the clerk's office for all case types. - ix.
+The courts have installed signage, sneeze guards, and barriers throughout the courthouse and these installations are completed. - x.
+The courts have placed hygiene and disinfecting supplies in the courtrooms and meeting rooms.
+The courts have marked floors and chairs for safe social distancing throughout the courthouses in both common areas and courtrooms.
+The courts have placed disposable masks, gloves, hand-sanitizer and tissues in all courtrooms and meeting rooms. - xi.
+Self-represented parties may file pleadings through email in: Adams County at 17temp@judicial.state.co.us b) Rules concerning the public: